-- There was an open and transparent approach to safety and an effective system in place for reporting and recording significant events. - Risks to patients were assessed and well managed. - Staff assessed patients' needs and delivered care in line with current evidence based guidance.
-Staff had the skills, knowledge and experience to deliver effective care and treatment.
+- There was an open and transparent approach to safety and an effective system in place for reporting and recording significant events. - Risks to patients were assessed and managed. - Staff assessed patients' needs and delivered care in line with current evidence based guidance.
+Staff had the skills, knowledge and experience to deliver effective care and treatment. - Patients said they were treated with compassion, dignity and respect and they were involved in their care and decisions about their treatment.

-- Patients said they were treated with compassion, dignity and respect and they were involved in their care and decisions about their treatment. - Information about services and how to complain was available and easy to understand. - Patients said they found it easy to make an appointment with a named GP and that there was continuity of care, with urgent appointments available the same day. - The practice had facilities and was equipped to treat patients and meet their needs. - There was a clear leadership structure and staff felt supported by management.
-The practice proactively sought feedback from staff and patients, which it acted
+- Information about services and how to complain was available and easy to understand. - On the whole patients said they found it easy to make an appointment with a named GP and that there was continuity of care, with urgent appointments available the same day.
+There were some accesses problems that the practice needs to address. - The practice had facilities and was equipped to treat patients and meet their needs. - There was a leadership structure and staff felt supported by management.
+The practice proactively sought feedback from staff and patients, which it acted on inviting patients were sent out.
+The practice set up a structured campaign targeting certain groups of patients and also giving opportunistic vaccinations with the largest increase being in pregnant women.